 Philip Smith is an award-winning director, producer and writer with wide-ranging experience in feature documentaries, history, music, science, drama-docs, arts, travelogues, presenter-led series, 3D and commercial projects.

-The drama-documentary Frankenstein and the Vampyre formed the centrepiece of the BBC’s Gothic season, while other work includes: several projects with the artist Damien Hirst; a series of shorts for Vodafone as part of their #Firsts campaign; promos for the Doha Film Institute/QMA; a 3D short and the opening film in the BAFTA and digital Emmy winning BBC production The Virtual Revolution.
+The drama-documentary Frankenstein and the Vampyre formed the centrepiece of the BBC’s Gothic season, while other work includes: several projects with the artist Damien Hirst; a series of shorts for Vodafone and also for Talisker Whisky; promos for the Doha Film Institute; a 3D short and the opening film in the BAFTA and digital Emmy winning BBC production The Virtual Revolution.

 Dramatised films include an account of the struggle to build the Panama Canal – part of the BAFTA, RTS and Indie Award nominated BBC series Seven Wonders of The Industrial World and a factual drama for ITV1 about a team of mavericks who pioneered deception techniques to help win the Second World War.

 He has a track record with both new and established on-screen talent: from presenters fresh to television to high profile names.
 He's adept at working with all sizes of production, from tightly budgeted observational filming through to major international co-productions.
 He has a thorough grounding in 3D, CGI and all types of drama-documentary from simple reconstruction to fully scripted drama and is a highly-skilled self-shooter.

 He also has experience as an executive producer helping oversee a team and multiple commissions; as a lead director establishing the look and feel of a production and as a senior development producer helping to craft treatments that have won multi-million pound commissions.